starikovskaya/homepage/_pages/cv.md

 Awards and Grants
 ======
+* **2018** PI, JCJC grant of INS2I, "Exact and Approximate String Similarity Search"
+* **2017** Foundation for Polish Science project under Homing programme, "Algorithms for Text Processing with Errors and Uncertainties"
 * **2014** Rector's grant of Higher School of Economics
 * **2013-2014** Young Faculty Support Program
 * **2013** <a href="http://www.dynastyfdn.com/english/news/166" target="_blank">Winner of the 2012 Young Mathematician Competition</a>